ansible/ansible-rulebook/docs/usage.rst

                             The file containing one ansible vault password, can also be passed via the env var EDA_VAULT_PASSWORD_FILE.
     --vault-id VAULT_ID   label@filename pointing to an ansible vault password file --ask-vault-pass      Ask vault password interactively
+    --persistence-id   PERSISTENCE_ID
+                         The unique id, preferably a UUID to track persistent event data

 To get help from `ansible-rulebook` run the following: